drogenlied/linux-gpib/README.txt

 	- Update doc for certain NI GPIB-USB-HS+ that may need a one time firmware download

+	- Update doc with new firmware repository

 	- Make the NI GPIB-USB-HS+ LED stop blinking green/yellow.

 	- Re-enable support for PCMCIA

+	- Improve attach reporting for usb adaptors

 	- Resubmit interrupt urbs in ni_usb driver based on bug report/patch from Matthias Babel